skipperq93/cyberkit/Source/bmalloc/libpas/Documentation.md

 - Common free.
 Users of libpas isoheaps don't have to know the heap of an object when they free it.
 All objects should funnel into the same free function.
 One kind of exception to this requirement is stuff like ExecutableAllocator, which needs a malloc, but is fine with not calling a common free function.
 - Cages.
-WebKit uses virtual memory reservations called *cages*, in which case WebKit allocates the virtual memory and the malloc has to associate that memory with some heap.
+CyberKit uses virtual memory reservations called *cages*, in which case CyberKit allocates the virtual memory and the malloc has to associate that memory with some heap.
 Libpas supports multiple kinds of cages.

 # Libpas Style